Milleus/portfolio-mac-os/markdown/about-this-site.md

 This website was developed using [React](https://reactjs.org/), [React Redux](https://react-redux.js.org/), [Tailwind CSS](https://tailwindcss.com/) and [TypeScript](https://www.typescriptlang.org/).

-It is hosted on [GitHub Pages](https://pages.github.com/) and the source code can be found [here](https://github.com/Milleus/portfolio-mac-os).
+It is hosted on [GitHub Pages](https://pages.github.com/) and the source code can be found at [portfolio-mac-os](https://github.com/Milleus/portfolio-mac-os).

 Depending on your browser, certain features may not work as the browser API is either not supported yet or is deprecated.
 For a better experience, use the latest Google Chrome.